I believe in the principles of living authentically, with congruence in our lives and in a state of peace."

 Tasha Ganthier is a Licensed Clinical Social Worker with a psychotherapy focused clinical degree from New York University.
 Since 1998 she has developed extensive experience working with children, families, adults and couples.
 This has led to proficiency in the areas of women’s health, parenting, lifespan development challenges, trauma focused therapy, and couples/marital therapy.
 Tasha’s

 specialty areas include, trauma focused therapy, marital/couples counseling, cognitive behavioral therapy, and helping individuals become more self-aware by unraveling lifespan developmental challenges.
-Tasha has a passion for helping people develop holistically and organically on their journey toward self-actualization.
+As an African American female therapist in Charlotte, North Carolina, Tasha has a passion for helping people develop holistically and organically on their journey toward self-actualization.
 She believes that “balance comes from accepting the life we have with its challenges; while overcoming those challenges and creating the life that we need.”

 Sherri Murchison-Green, LCSW